Title 902 | Chapter 020 | Regulation 150REG

 Be in writing;2.

-Contain a certification under oath that the party seeking the extension of time has exhausted all reasonable efforts to obtain a transfer or transport agreement for a continuous ninety (90) calendar day period prior to the request; and3.
+Contain a certification under oath that the party seeking the extension of time has exhausted all reasonable efforts to obtain an agreement for a continuous ninety (90) business day period prior to the request; and3.

 Contain a detailed description of the efforts taken to secure the agreements.(b)

-In deciding to grant or deny the request for an extension of time, the inspector general shall consider all factors the inspector general deems relevant under the circumstances, but at least the following factors:1.
+In deciding to grant or deny the request for an extension of time, the Inspector General shall consider all relevant factors under the circumstances, including at a minimum:1.

 Whether the facility or applicant made, and continues to make, a good faith effort to obtain a transfer or transport agreement;2.

-Whether the facility or applicant can provide the same level of patient care and safety via alternative health services during any extension period; and3.
+Whether the facility or applicant can provide the same level of patient care and safety through alternative health services during any extension period; and3.

 Regulatory compliance history at the facility and at any other health care facility owned, in whole or in part, by the applicant or any other individual or entity having an ownership interest with the facility.(c)

-If the request is granted, the extension of time shall be effective for a time-period of ninety (90) calendar days from the date of issuance.(d)
+If the request is granted, the extension of time shall be effective for a time-period of ninety (90) business days from the date of issuance.(d)

-If the request is granted for a transfer agreement, the transport agreement need not comply with subsection (4)(c)4. and 5. of this section for the duration of the extension of time.(e)
+If the request is granted for a transfer agreement, the transport agreement shall not be required to comply with subsection (4)(c)3. and 4. of this section for the duration of the extension of time.(e)

 The inspector general may rescind a previously granted extension of time at any time upon determining that the applicant or facility has not met, or is not meeting, the conditions of paragraph (b) of this subsection.(f)

-If a request for an extension is denied, an applicant or licensee shall have ten (10) calendar days to submit a written request for reconsideration to the inspector general, whose decision shall be final.
-The licensee or applicant for provisional license may appeal a denial in accordance with Section 5 of this administrative regulation.HISTORY: COMPILER'S NOTE: 2025 RS HB 6, enacted by the General Assembly on March 27, 2025, altered the information to be provided at the time an administrative regulation is filed.
-Aside from formatting changes necessary to upload the regulation into the LRC's publication application, this regulation has been published as submitted by the agency.
+If a request for an extension or waiver is denied, an applicant or licensee shall have ten (10) business days to submit a written request for reconsideration to the inspector general, whose decision shall be final.
+The licensee or applicant for provisional license may appeal a denial in accordance with Section 5 of this administrative regulation.FILED WITH LRC: June 9, 2026

 CONTACT PERSON: Krista Quarles, Policy Analyst, Office of Legislative and Regulatory Affairs, 275 East Main Street 5 W-A, Frankfort, Kentucky 40621; Phone: 502-564-7476; Fax: 502-564-7091; CHFSregs@ky.gov.